MyInvictIA/yolov8-streamlit-fireant-tracking/README.md

 8. Open a browser and get into the following URL for the API: `http://localhost:8000/docs`

 ## 🌟🔭🐋 How to Run Locally with Docker Compose
-1. Clone this repo: `git clone https://github.com/MyInvictIA/yolov8-streamlit-fireant-tracking.git`
+1. Clone this repo: `git clone -b gpu-support https://github.com/MyInvictIA/yolov8-streamlit-fireant-tracking.git`
 2. Hop into the directory: `cd yolov8-streamlit-fireant-tracking/`
 <!--3.
 Install Git LFS: `sudo apt install git-lfs`
 4. Initialize Git LFS: `git lfs install`